-Given this, and in accordance with governing legislation, all interested parties connected with the London borough of Ealing Pension Fund have been consulted and given opportunity to comment prior to this Funding Strategy Statement being finalised and adopted.
+Given this, and in accordance with governing legislation, all interested parties connected with the Fund have been consulted and given opportunity to comment prior to this Funding Strategy Statement being finalised and adopted.
 This statement takes into consideration all comments and feedback received.